-The Center for Advising, Internships & Lifelong Career Development staff values the vital role parents play in the career decisions of their son or daughter.
+The Advising, Internships & Career Center staff values the vital role parents play in the career decisions of their son or daughter.
 Below are some ways in which we encourage you to support them in their career decision-making process, as well as throughout their internship and/or job search.

 Be a LISTENER: Choosing a career can be a stressful and confusing time.
 However, when a student has a supportive ear to listen, it can be a time of excitement and exploration.
 For a parent, this means setting aside any preset agendas and truly listening.
 Try to see the situation from your son's or daughter's perspective and avoid giving advice unless asked.
 This is a fine line to walk for parents who have their child's best interests in mind.

 Be an ADVOCATE: When something has the potential to cause stress, it is easy to put it aside until later.
 Career decisions are often put off until senior year.
 To make a more insightful and beneficial choice, encourage your child to begin early.
 Encourage your son or daughter to start the career process in their first year at Dickinson.
 Meeting with a counselor early and attending relevant workshops can make a world of difference when it is time to begin seeking an internship, job or graduate program.